How to save on auto loans despite a high federal funds rate

 Key takeaways

-• The Fed increased the benchmark rate 11 times between early 2022 and July 2023, and has only just cut rates in September 2024.
+- The Fed increased the benchmark rate 11 times between early 2022 and July 2023, and has only just cut rates for the second time in November 2024.

-After the Federal Reserve’s September meeting, the federal funds target rate has seen its first cut since 2021.
+After the Federal Reserve’s November meeting, the federal funds target rate has seen its second cut since 2021.
 That said, while auto loan rates may decline over time, relief may be slow to arrive.

 The Federal Open Market Committee sets the benchmark federal funds rate, which has a domino effect on auto loan rates.